seralexeev/xrabbit.dev/README.md

   - 138-2.jpg
 ```

-After that I cut threads so I wouldn't have to screw nuts from the back side.
+After that I cut threads so I wouldn't have to screw on nuts from the other side.

 ---